 This post on travel family photo tips contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t change your price.

 Family Photo Tips For Travel: Getting Great Family Vacation Photos

-My kids are usually in a more cheerful and less tired mood at the start of an outing, so we can get a couple of shots quickly without taking away from the experience.
-Plus, they know that if they cooperate, then the photos will take less time and they have more time to play.
+My kids are usually in a more cheerful and less tired mood at the start of an outing, so we can get a couple of shots quickly.
+Plus, they know that if they cooperate, then the photos will take less time and they have more time to play – it’s a good incentive.
 I’ll usually continue to take a few shots after – either of the surroundings or candids of them playing.
-So they’re aware that if we take a family shot quickly, then the rest of the time is theirs.
+But their participation in photos is done at that point and they can play!

 When we first started taking more family photos while traveling, I found that it took at least 75% of the time just to set everyone up for the shot.
 Kids would argue over who to stand next to, that someone was blocking them, or that so-and-so was breathing on their neck.
 So annoying and time-consuming.

 So I started choosing just a few “standard” shots that our family would do.
 Not only did it help our photos feel more consistent and connected, but it majorly cut down on the amount of time it took to get everyone set up.
 I could quickly say which position I wanted everyone in, and we generally knew where to go.